freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-more-about-css-pseudo-selectors-by-building-a-balance-sheet/step-030.md

 Before you get too far in to your styling, you should make use of the `sr-only` class.
 You can use CSS to make elements with this class completely hidden from the visual page, but still be announced by screen readers.

+The CSS you are about to write is a common set of properties used to ensure elements are completely hidden visually.

 The `span[class~="sr-only"]` selector will select any `span` element whose `class` *includes* `sr-only`.
 Create that selector, and give it a `border` property set to `0`.

 # --hints--